 - Inflating the tracheostomy cuff slowly up to 50 ml air can tamponade bleeding

-Ready to study more respiratory basics?
-Get an awesome study guide, right here!
+Ready to study more of the basics?
+Get the Med Surg Success Pack here!